 I recently closed the most satisfying Short Sale of my career this past Tuesday.

 The couple who sold the property were in a difficult situation, they had been swindled by their mortgage company into borrowing way beyond their means and were conviced that they were “tapping into equity”, when in reality, they were submerging their house in bad debt.
+Some of the scrupulous lenders like Achieve Finance have been against such policies for eons, and discourage defrauding through such deceptions.

 I listed their house at fair market value, which is difficult to pin down because most markets in Maine and the US are declining.
 They owed close to $265,000 on the mortgage balance and the market value I came up with was $215,000.
 After a short period of marketing time I received a great offer of $190,000 and presented it to the Seller’s bank(lien holder).